paytience/apifinder.net/SUPABASE_SETUP.md

 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor** in the left sidebar
-3. Create a new query and paste the contents of `supabase-schema.sql`
+3. Create a new query and paste the contents of `supabase-schema-with-categories.sql`
 4. Click "Run" to execute the SQL commands

 This will create:
+- A `categories` table with name and slug fields
-- An `apis` table with all necessary columns
+- An `apis` table with foreign key relationship to categories
 - Indexes for better performance
 - Row Level Security policies
 - Automatic timestamp updates